-On the occasion of 50 years celebration of Kishore Bharati organization, a critical reflection session (Chintan Shivir) on re-imagining education is going to be organized by Kishore Bharati, in the context of resolving the dilemmas and paradoxes of current education, and its role in a democratic republic.
-Today we se that there is huge rural… Read More »
+On the occasion of 50 years celebration of Kishore Bharati organization, a two day critical reflection session (Chintan Shivir) is organized by in association with Indian Institute of Science Education and Research (IISER) Pune on reimagining education, in the context of resolving the dilemmas and paradoxes of current education, and its role in a democratic republic.
+Two observations we… Read More »

 Collaboratively Understanding Biology Program of Kishore Bharati completed 1000 days of its Chatshaala and Home Labs on 14th December, 2022.
 The Home Labs model was exiting in CUBE even before pandemic however after Covid-19 Pandemic the Home Labs model become dominant in CUBE-KB along with online Chatshaala discussions and on its 1000 days occasion celebration… Read More »